jaganraajan/mcp-container-ts/README.md

 > [!NOTE]
 > When the applications starts, the server will create an [in-memory SQLite](https://www.sqlite.org/inmemorydb.html) database.
 This database is used to store the state of the tools and their interactions with the MCP server.

-## Use the local MCP server with desktop MCP Clients
+## Test your MCP server with desktop MCP Clients

 ### Option 1 - Use the mcp.json file in VS Code